-Distracted driving is a major cause of automobile accidents in Texas.
+Texting and driving is a major cause of automobile accidents in Texas.
 According the Texas Department of Transportation (TxDot), one out of every five car accidents is caused by distracted driving.
-In 2013, there were 94,213 accidents recorded by TxDOT that were caused by distracted drivers.
-At Simmons and Fletcher, we handle distracted driver cases regularly and are here to help if you are the victim of such an accident.
+In 2013, there were 94,213 auto collisions recorded by TxDOT that were caused by distracted drivers.
+As of September 1, 2017, Texas drivers are prohibited from reading, writing or sending an electronic message on a mobile/cellular device unless the vehicle is at a complete stop.
+At Simmons and Fletcher, P.C., our texting and driving accident lawyers are here help victims injured in crashes caused by distracted drivers.

-When people think of distracted drivers due to cellphone use, they typically think of teenagers being the culprit.
-But the reality is that cell phone use and texting while driving is an epidemic not limited to just teens.
-Distracted driving is a problem amongst young drivers, older drivers and even commercial motor vehicle operators.
+When people think of individuals who text and drive, they typically think of teenagers being the culprit.
+The reality is that cell phone use and texting while driving is an epidemic not limited to just teens.
+Distracted driving is a problem among young drivers, older drivers and even commercial motor vehicle operators.

-Robert Simmons Discusses the Problem of Texting While Driving
+Robert Simmons Discusses the Problem of Texting and Driving

-Here is our founding partner, Robert S. Simmons talking about the epidemic of texting while driving and how dangerous it is:
+Here is our founding partner, Robert S. Simmons talking about the epidemic of texting and driving and how dangerous it is:

-It’s Not Just Talking and Texting While Driving Anymore
+It’s Not Just Talking and Texting and Driving Anymore

 - sending and responding to email

 - checking Facebook, tweeting or other social media

 All of the above actions take a driver’s focus off the road reducing awareness and reaction time.

 Call Simmons and Fletcher, P.C.